martinwinther/dailysutra/README.md

 4. **Set up Stripe**
    - Create a Stripe account and get your test keys
-   - Create a subscription product with a recurring price
+   - Create a product with a one-time payment price (not recurring)
-   - Copy the price ID for your subscription
+   - Copy the price ID for your one-time payment
+   - Set up a webhook endpoint (see Stripe Integration section below)

 5. **Configure environment variables**
    ```bash